DAY 4: FROM VILLAHERMOSA TO PALENQUE

 In rebellion: here, the People rule, and the government obeys

-They’ve been at war with the Mexican government since 1994, using civil disobedience as their primary tactic.
+Founded in 1983, they’ve been at war with the Mexican government since the implementation of NAFTA in 1994, using civil disobedience as their primary tactic.
 They’ve been described as Marxists, Socialists, and Anarchists, though in truth they can’t be so simplistically classified.
 For decades, they watched in silence as wealthy landowners treated them like serfs, and sold off their minerals and the valuable hardwood trees in their forests to careless profiteers who caused great harm to the environment.
 The Zapatistas quite simply want to regain control of their land and its resources, land that has rightfully belonged to their people for more than 2,000 years!
 The group’s most active period was in their early days, back in the 1990’s when they took over several towns in Chiapas, including San Cristobal de Las Casas.
 In subsequent years, many of their most prominent leaders were hunted down and jailed, but more recently, the government’s stance has softened.
 These days they’re tolerated, if not accepted as a legitimate voice for a large segment of the population in the southernmost part of Mexico.

 Michael and I visited the ruins of Palenque twice: the afternoon of the day we arrived, and again the following morning, always the best time of day for photographs.
-When we’d finished at the archeaological park, we drove 13 miles south on MX 199 to Misol-Ha, a beautiful waterfall in the Lacandon jungle.

 It was barely past noon when we finished exploring Misol-Ha.
 When I studied my map, I saw that San Cristobal de Las Casas, a place I definitely wanted to see, was only 100 miles away.
 A hundred miles?
 Heck, even on a slow mountain road, that should only take three hours at the most!
 Or so I thought.
 That stretch of highway is heavily used by trucks and buses that are often dangerously overloaded.
 The road consists of one steep curve after another; those heavy trucks are doing quite well if they hit 10 mph on the upgrades, and 15 mph rolling downhill in compound low.
 There are no passing lanes, nor is there much point in even trying to get ahead of the pack, since every vehicle on the road is equally slow.
 A hundred miles on THAT kind of road takes closer to six hours, and it’s exhausting!